Richard French

 Take an identified risk off the deal table

-Increasing the indemnity cap through insurance whilst simultaneously reducing the indemnity cap for a seller
+Increase the indemnity cap through insurance whilst simultaneously reducing the indemnity cap for a seller

-Negating the concerns about the creditworthiness of a seller using an A-rated insurer as a counterparty
+Negate the concerns about the creditworthiness of a seller using an A-rated insurer as a counterparty

 Allow for a clean exit meaning the seller can distribute proceeds of a sale and liquidate immediately from closing, boosting IRR